 - When the vegetables are softened, pour remaining ingredients into the pot and stir to combine.
 Remember, do not drain the beans, you’ll get flavor and liquid out of them so you shouldn’t have to add broth or water.

-- Place the lid on the oven and arrange the coals for baking at 325 degrees F (23 charcoals total = 16 on top of the lid / 7 below the bottom of the oven).
-Camp Cooking Tip: Be prepared with a second set of coals because you’ll need them about halfway through the cooking process.
+- Place the lid on the oven and arrange the coals for baking at 325 degrees F (23 charcoals total = 16 on top of the lid / 7 below the bottom of the oven). (see * Note)

 - Stir the pot every 20 minutes or so while the beans bake.